Cuneo

-Cuneo (/it/; Coni /pms/; Coni /oc/; Coni /fr/) is a city and comune in Piedmont, Italy, the capital of the province of Cuneo, the fourth largest of Italy’s provinces by area.
+Cuneo (/it/; Coni /pms/; Coni /oc/; Coni /fr/) is a city and comune (municipality) in the region of Piedmont in northern Italy, the capital of the province of Cuneo, the 4th-largest of Italy's provinces by area.
+With a population of 55,747, it is the 5th most populous city in Piedmont.

-It is located at 550 metres (1,804 ft) in the south-west of Piedmont, at the confluence of the rivers Stura and Gesso.
+It is located at an elevation of 550 m in the south-west of Piedmont, at the confluence of the rivers Stura and Gesso.

-Cuneo is bounded by the municipalities of Beinette, Borgo San Dalmazzo, Boves, Busca, Caraglio, Castelletto Stura, Centallo, Cervasca, Morozzo, Peveragno, Tarantasca and Vignolo.
+Cuneo borders the municipalities of Beinette, Borgo San Dalmazzo, Boves, Busca, Caraglio, Castelletto Stura, Centallo, Cervasca, Morozzo, Peveragno, Tarantasca and Vignolo.

 It is located near six mountain passes: